Stressing Over Your Next Newsletter? 7 Productive Activities To Do Instead

 This is also a two-for-one special, since talking a walk in nature is also FUN and can be a form of meditation.

 You have everything is takes to create, but sometimes you need a break.
 It's okay - don't feel guilty or think you are failing in any way.
 You're not!
 After your break, you'll get back to it.

-Once you're ready to get back into creation mode, download your free copy of FREEDOM TO CREATE Your BIG Blog Idea.
+Once you're ready to get back into creation mode, download your free copy of Brainstorming Bootcamp for Coaches + Creatives.
 This brainstorming guide and workbook will help you come up with more valuable ideas and help you get started on developing your next piece of creative content.
 The workbook can also be used for developing newsletter content so download today and let me know what you think!